donpellegrino/insect_laser_fence/README.md

 ## Abstract

 The purpose of this repository is to organize resources for implementation of a laser fence that targets insects, including the mosquito and spotted lanternfly.
+A research question is to determine if work done on laser fences that target mosquitos in Africa could be adapted to spotted lanterfly in Pennsylvania.

 ## Mosqiuto Characterization